kingparra/hpfp/01_-_all_you_need_is_lambda/questions.rst

   "A [function is a] mathematical object that sets up an input-output relationship."

-  FP is all about treating programs are expressions.
+  FP is all about treating programs as expressions.

   ..
 The essential characteristic of a function
   .. is that it can be applied.
 Functions